Robert F. Wagner Jr.: Mayor

-Although New York City Comptroller Lazarus Joseph usually sided in the New York City Board of Estimate with Mayor Vincent R. Impellitteri during the latter's term in office, Joseph supported Wagner for the Democratic nomination for mayor in the 1953 primary election, calling Wagner a "sure winner".
+New York City Comptroller Lazarus Joseph usually sided in the New York City Board of Estimate with Mayor Vincent R. Impellitteri during Impelliterri's term in office but supported Wagner for the Democratic nomination for mayor in the 1953 primary election, calling him a "sure winner".

-His nomination and election as New York City mayor in 1953 caused a rift in the Democratic Party, and instigated a long-standing feud between Eleanor Roosevelt and Carmine DeSapio, Boss of Tammany Hall.
-Roosevelt was a Wagner supporter, and DeSapio offered only reluctant support to Wagner until 1961, when Wagner ran for a third term on an anti-Tammany platform, which eventually helped end DeSapio's leadership.
+Wagner's nomination and election as New York City mayor in 1953 caused a rift in the Democratic Party and instigated a long-standing feud between Eleanor Roosevelt and Carmine DeSapio, Boss of Tammany Hall.
+Roosevelt was a Wagner supporter and DeSapio supported Wagner reluctantly until 1961, when Wagner ran for a third term on an anti-Tammany platform, which eventually helped end DeSapio's leadership.

-During Wagner's tenure as New York City's mayor, he built public housing and schools, created the City University of New York system, established the right of collective bargaining for city employees, and barred housing discrimination based on race, creed, or color.
-He was the first mayor to hire significant numbers of people of color in city government.
+During Wagner's mayoralty, he built public housing and schools, created the City University of New York system, established the right of collective bargaining for city employees, and barred housing discrimination based on race, creed, or color.
+He was the first mayor to hire many people of color in city government.
 His administration also saw the development of Lincoln Center and brought Shakespeare to Central Park.
-In the fall of 1957, after the Dodgers and Giants left New York City, he appointed a commission to determine whether New York City could host another National League baseball team, eventually leading to the Mets franchise being awarded to New York City.
+In 1957, after the Dodgers and Giants left New York City, he appointed a commission to determine whether New York City could host another National League baseball team, eventually leading to the Mets franchise being awarded to New York City.

-During his years in office, the city experienced the visit of a number of notables from around the world.
-In January 1957, President Eisenhower invited King Saud of Saudi Arabia to the United States to discuss strategies for resolving the Suez crisis.
-Wagner refused Eisenhower's request of a ticker-tape parade for the King and even refused to greet him formally, stating that the Muslim ruler was anti-Jewish and anti-Catholic, which was judged by some observers as "a crude appeal to the prejudices of the hyphenated voters"..
+During Wagner's mayoralty, the city was visited by several notables from around the world.
+In January 1957, President Dwight D. Eisenhower invited King Saud of Saudi Arabia to the U.S. to discuss strategies for resolving the Suez Crisis.
+Wagner refused Eisenhower's request of a ticker-tape parade for the king and refused to greet him formally, saying that the king was anti-Jewish and anti-Catholic, which some observers saw as "a crude appeal to the prejudices of the hyphenated voters".
 He did greet Queen Elizabeth II later in 1957.
 He also rearranged his schedule to meet with the Little Rock Nine and give them a tour of New York City Hall.

-In 1956, Wagner ran on the Democratic and Liberal tickets for U.S. Senator from New York, but was defeated by Republican Jacob K. Javits.
+In 1956, Wagner ran on the Democratic and Liberal tickets for U.S. Senator from New York, but lost to Republican nominee Jacob Javits.
 In 1957 and 1958, Wagner served as president of the United States Conference of Mayors.